 - Short on time and want some printable posters ready to go that your students just need to complete? —> Click here to check out some posters for 5th grade skills.

 As much as I love giving my students creative reign with many of the activities on this post, I also like having specific activities planned that review key skills and keep them sharp.

 We use a lot of my printable math activities from my End of Year Math Activities the last month and half of school.
 These activities are super low prep and the students enjoy completing them.
 Many of them are quite rigorous and really require some thought.
 You can see the fourth grade version by clicking here and the fifth grade version by clicking here.

 Here are some examples from our Extreme Playground Makeover Project which you can read more about on this post.
-This project is included in the End of Year Math Activities linked above.
+This project is included in the End of Year Math Activities linked above but you can also grab it for FREE here.
 The students love reviewing key geometry terms with this project.
 I love how low prep it is!